The quickest and safest way to order your medication is online - Get signed up now.

 Pop down to reception with photo ID and they will be able to set you up with your username and password.
 You can then order your repeat prescriptions 24 hours a day.
 This has to be done in person by the patient requesting access.
 We are sorry but for data protection this can not be done on your behalf.

-Please make sure you have enough medication to cover you over Christmas and New Year.
-Order before 14th December to guarantee you don't run out.
+Please make sure you have enough medication to cover you over Christmas.
+Order before FRIDAY 11th December to guarantee you don't run out.

 Let us know your nominated Pharmacy as we can send it directly to them save you coming down to collect it too!

 All repeat prescriptions are recorded on and issued from our practice computer and will have a counterfoil attached which details all your current medications.
 You can use this counterfoil to request further medicines by sending it to us or dropping it into reception.
 If you do not have this counterfoil please ensure that your name, address and the items you require are clearly indicated on your written request.

 You can also order online via the link at the top of this page.

 IF YOU ARE REQUESTING SOMETHING THAT IS NOT ON YOUR REPEAT, THE GP WILL REQUIRE A REASON FOR THE REQUEST.
 WITHOUT THIS REASON YOU MAY NOT RECEIVE THE PRESCRIPTION.
 THIS IS FOR SAFETY REASONS AND WILL HELP SPEED UP THE REQUEST PROCESS FOR NON REPEAT ITEMS.